topofocus/ActiveRecord-without-Rails/README.md

 ActiveRecord Without Rails
 ==========================

-Just a simple example of using ActiveRecord migrations without Rails
+A simple example of using ActiveRecord  without Rails using ActiveRecord 4.1.8 and MySQL

+includes RSpec-test-suite with Girl-Factory and Guard

+Setup with »bundle install , bundle update» and configure config/database.yml as in Rails.

 tasks you can do:  rake --tasks
 (including)